 - Advising the Committee of Management of the Public Employees Pension Fund, the largest public sector pension scheme in the Channel Islands.

-- Advising the Management Board of the Jersey Teachers Superannuation Fund, a scheme for those teachers employed by the Island’s government and by certain of the local private schools in the Island.
+- Advising the Management Board of the Jersey Teachers Superannuation Fund, a scheme for teachers employed by the island’s government and by certain local private schools on the island.

 Other key lawyers: